Pivot-RP Profiles: Profile Advanced Search

 - Product: Pivot-RP

-The Pivot profile Advanced Search allows you to create a search query based on the various fields of information stored within a Pivot profile.
+The Pivot-RP profile Advanced Search allows you to create a search query based on the various fields of information stored within a Pivot-RP profile.

 From the Advanced Search page, you have several options:

 - Limit your search to specific fields such as title (of a publication), expertise, keyword, abstract, homepage, CV page, publication page, faculty member name, or affiliation.

 - Limit your search to publication title and abstracts published within the past 5 years only.

 - Limit your search based on: degree, role, or country (and state or province as applicable).
 For each of these filters, you are presented with a drop-down menu from which you can choose one or more search constraints.